Maryland Fair Debt Collection Laws

 • engaging in other tactics designed to harass, abuse, or mislead you into paying a debt.

 The FDCPA applies to debt collectors and some third-party debt buyers, but it usually doesn't cover collection activities that an original creditor performs.
-(But when collecting its own debts, a creditor must comply with the FDCPA if it uses a different name that implies a third party is attempting to collect the debt.)
+(When collecting its own debts, a creditor must comply with the FDCPA if it uses a different name that implies a third party is attempting to collect the debt.)

-The MCDCA applies broadly to any collector.
-A collector is "a person collecting or attempting to collect an alleged debt arising out of a consumer transaction."
-(Md.
-Code Ann., Com. § 14-201).
-So, unlike the FDCPA, which only applies to people in the business of debt collection (with a few exceptions), the MCDCA covers individuals, estates, or any kind of business or legal entity.
-So, any person or business seeking payment, such as a creditor, as well as any collection agency or lawyer hired to collect a debt, must comply with the MCDCA.
+So, unlike the FDCPA, which only applies to people in the business of debt collection (with a few exceptions), the Maryland Consumer Debt Collection Act covers individuals, estates, or any kind of business or legal entity.
+Any person or business seeking payment in Maryland, such as a creditor, as well as any collection agency or lawyer hired to collect a debt, must comply with the Maryland Consumer Debt Collection Act.

-Prohibited Debt Collection Practices in Maryland
+What Are the Prohibited Debt Collection Practices Under Maryland Law?

-The MCDCA prohibits the following debt collection activities.
+The Maryland Consumer Debt Collection Act prohibits the following debt collection activities.

 Collectors and Creditors Can't Make Threats